cirosantilli/nodejs-cheat/README.md

 As explained in `npm help folders`:

 - Local install (default): puts stuff in `./node_modules` of the current package root.
-- Global install (with -g): puts stuff in `/usr/local` or wherever node is installed.
+- Global install (with `-g`): puts stuff in `/usr/local` or wherever node is installed.
 - Install it locally if you´re going to `require()` it.
 - Install it globally if you´re going to run it on the command line.
-- If you need both, then install it in both places, or use npm link.
+- If you need both, then install it in both places, or use `npm link`.

+If the current directory contains a `package.json`, install given package under `./node_modeules`:

+    npm install package_name

+Also modify `dependencies` of `package.json` in current directory if there is one to include the new module:

+    npm install package_name --save

+Dependency version specification:

+- `""` or `"*"`: any version

 Run package's start script if one was given (TODO how):

     npm start

 Standard way to start running the main function of a package.
 For example, the Express framework is started with `start`.

 Get information on a remote package:

     npm info package_name

 Returns a JSON which includes information such as available versions and everything inside the `package.json`.

 ##Useful packages